 Upgrading the Bootloader Firmware

-Since the Raspberry Pi bootloader firmware is stored on a chip on the device you can update it to the latest with Raspbian and then go right back to using whatever you want.
-I personally have a separate SD card just for Raspbian that I use to periodically plug in and update the firmware.
+Since the Raspberry Pi bootloader firmware is stored on a chip on the device you can update it to the latest with Raspberry Pi OS and then go right back to using whatever you want.
+I personally have a separate SD card just for Raspberry Pi OS that I use to periodically plug in and update the firmware.

-sudo apt update sudo apt upgrade sudo apt install rpi-eeprom
+sudo apt update sudo apt full-upgrade sudo apt install rpi-eeprom

-Once the utility is installed Raspbian will check at boot whether there are any critical bootloader firmware updates for your Pi.
+Once the utility is installed Raspberry Pi OS will check at boot whether there are any critical bootloader firmware updates for your Pi.

 Checking for Updates Manually

-If you are like me and don’t want to wait around for Raspbian to decide whether do these updates there is a command to check for updates manually:
+If you are like me and don’t want to wait around for Raspberry Pi OS to decide whether do these updates there is a command to check for updates manually:

 You will see output like this:

-If the firmware isn’t up to date it will look like this:
+If the firmware isn’t up to date it will indicate an update is required like this:

 We now can see that there is updated firmware for our device.
-To install this update we will use the -a switch:
+To install this update we will use the -a switch as well as the -d switch (which means to check the bootloader):

-Reboot now by typing sudo reboot and then run sudo rpi-eeprom-update again.
+Reboot the Pi by typing sudo reboot and then run sudo rpi-eeprom-update again.
 This time it should tell you it is now up to date!

 Changing rpi-eeprom’s Release Channel

-By default you will only receive updates from Raspbian’s “critical” channel.
+By default you will only receive updates from Raspberry Pi OS “critical” channel.
 This is a very conservative firmware update channel that will only give you very well tested firmware updates that are considered critical fixes for the device.
+Another channel that is available is “stable”.

-If you want to get the latest firmware updates and fixes you may want to try the “beta” channel.
-These updates haven’t been tested as long and could potentially break your bootloader so Raspbian only recommends using it if you are comfortable using the recovery tool to reflash your bootloader if something goes wrong.
+If you want to get the absolute latest firmware updates and fixes you may want to try the “beta” channel.
+These updates haven’t been tested as long and could potentially break your bootloader so Raspberry Pi OS only recommends using it if you are comfortable using the recovery tool to reflash your bootloader if something goes wrong.
 Check out the recovery section below for instructions on how to do this.

 To switch to the beta channel we are going to edit the file /etc/default/rpi-eeprom-update: